mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/operations/install/index.md

 Note:  Alternatively, you can install {{ model.serviceName }} from the DC/OS web interface by clicking on Deploy after selecting the app from Catalog.

-If you install Percona XtraDB Cluster from the DC/OS web interface, the dcos {{ model.serviceName }} CLI commands are not automatically installed to your workstation.
+If you install {{ model.techName }} from the DC/OS web interface, the
+dcos {{ model.serviceName }} CLI commands are not automatically installed to your workstation.
 They may be manually installed using the DC/OS CLI: